wuemily2/csc290-tut104-mines2019/README.md

 ## Documentation
   The Github Directory is structured such that all Python files and the assets folder are located in the root folder of the directory.
 This directory only contains one folder, which contains the visual PNG assets required for the game as well as the images included in this ReadMe.

-  The class responsible for controlling the logical model of Minesweeper is the Board class, located in Board.py.
+  The class responsible for controlling the logical model of Minesweeper is the Board class, located in `Board.py`.
 This class can be used to generate boards for the Minesweeper game, as the name of the class suggests.
-All computations on the state of the board occur in the Board class, which utilizes Tile child class objects and Sampler (a class located in Board.py) objects.
+All computations on the state of the board occur in the Board class, which utilizes Tile child class objects and Sampler (a class located in `Board.py`) objects.
 A Board object contains methods to alter its state as well as the states of the Tiles it contains.
-The Sampler object is used to randomly distribute Tiles in the create_board() method.
+The Sampler object is used to randomly distribute Tiles in the `create_board()` method.
 Running the Board class allows the user to play a text version of the game, where the player can type in the console to play the game.

-  The Tile class, which is utilized heavily in the Board class and located in Tile.py, represents the state of a single tile on a Minesweeper board.
+  The Tile class, which is utilized heavily in the Board class and located in `Tile.py`, represents the state of a single tile on a Minesweeper board.
 This class defines the behaviour of a tile when it is revealed, clicked, or flagged.
 This class also has methods for returning its position, type, and string representation.
-The behaviour of a Tile when clicked is implemented in the child classes: BombTile, NumberTile, and EmptyTile.
+The behaviour of a Tile when clicked is implemented in the child classes: `BombTile`, `NumberTile`, and `EmptyTile`.

   The Python classes TileView and MinesweeperGUI are responsible for running a visual version of the Minesweeper game, as shown in the screenshots.
 These classes utilize PyGame.
 The player uses the GUI to play the game.

 ## Authors and Contributions